SendiventvsKnock

 Knock positions itself as developer-first notification infrastructure with a powerful workflow engine and in-app components.
 It's built around workflows — visual pipelines that define how notifications flow, batch, delay, and branch.
 Powerful for complex notification logic.

-Sendivent is built around events.
-You emit an event, we route it to channels with notification templates your team manages.
+Sendivent is built around sequences.
+You trigger a sequence, we route it to channels with notification templates your team manages.
 Less powerful, but simpler.

 The price difference